Why You Should Consider a Career in Data Analytics

 If you have transferable skills and experience, you may only need to brush up on a programming language like Python to make the leap.
 If you’re coming from an unrelated field or from a career break, a more immersive, structured program like a bootcamp may be your best bet to get job-ready.

-General Assembly’s Data Analytics Immersive is designed for complete beginners.
+General Assembly’s Data Analytics Bootcamp is designed for complete beginners.
 Get hands-on training from actual data analysts working in the field, and graduate in just 12 weeks ready for your first data analyst job.
 It’s the most direct route to your new data analyst career.

 Disclaimer: General Assembly referred to their Bootcamps and Short Courses as “Immersive” and “Part-time” courses respectfully and you may see that reference in posts prior to 2023.